MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/operations/AD-FS-support-for-alternate-hostname-binding-for-certificate-authentication.md

 ---
-title: AD FS support for alternate hostname binding for certificate authentication
+title: Support for alternate hostname binding for certificate authentication in AD FS on Windows Server
-description: Learn more about: AD FS support for alternate hostname binding for certificate authentication. ms.topic: article
+description: Learn more about how AD FS supports alternate hostname binding for certificate authentication in Windows Server. ms.topic: article
 author: billmath
 ms.author: billmath